orbitstabilizer/AdvCalc/README.md

 **Q:** What difficulties did you encounter?

--   Not many, we spend a couple hours to fix a memory leak problem in parser.c, we used address sanitizer stack trace.
-Other then this, we didn\'t encounter any major technical difficulty.
+-   Not many, we spend a couple of hours to fix a memory leak problem in parser.c, we used address sanitizer stack trace.
+Other than this, we didn\'t encounter any major technical difficulty.
--   For me the most difficult part was to wait for Atakan to push his task.
+-   For me, the most difficult part was to wait for Atakan to push his task.
 Most probably, I am just very impatient.
 (Yusuf)

 **Q:** How to get a pdf version of the README.md ?